 Before the new Employee's First Day:

-- Call the employee to confirm start date, time, dress code, place etc., and remind them to bring along any important documents to fill out forms on their first day.
+- Call the employee to confirm the start date, time, dress code, place, etc. Remind them to bring along any important documents to fill out forms on their first day.

-- Prepare onboarding/orientation pack with company information, employee handbook, benefits information, job description etc.
+- Prepare an onboarding/orientation pack with company information, employee handbook, benefits information, job description, etc.

 - Assign required reading so that the employee can get up to speed on what’s happening in their job role and the company.